-This post is sponsored by Value Village & Savers.
+Disclosure: This post is sponsored by Tidy Cats.
 All opinions are my own and always will be!
-Thanks for supporting content that keeps Jojotastic going.
+Thanks for supporting the content that keeps Jojotastic going.

 Let’s talk litter boxes… I was definitely NOT prepared for the number of questions I received when I posted this Instagram in partnership with my friends at Tidy Cats.
 There were a lot of opinions and questions about how we could possibly live with a litter box in our living room.
 Trust me, I know.
 That is a huge part of why I was so thrilled to team up with Tidy Cats — because we were literally willing to try anything to make this situation better for everyone involved, including Georgette.
 After using the BREEZE Litter System for about a month now, I wanted to post a more in-depth review of it here on the blog + take some time to answer more questions.

 I consider myself to be incredibly lucky right now because Sean is still considered an essential worker and therefore going to work every day.
 That means I generally have the house all to myself… all 640 square feet of it!
 One question I’m asked a lot though is how each of us gets alone time in a small space.
 I’m guessing this gets asked a lot for a few reasons: our bedroom door is a barn door, so it doesn’t close all the way like a traditional door.
 Or maybe because I don’t have an office where I can hideaway.
 Even though we live in such a small home, we’ve been able to put into practice a few things that helps each of us prioritize alone time.